TravelingTechGuy/express-eventsource/README.md

 Server Side Events using Node, Express and EventSource
 ======================================================

-This simple demo shows streaming events from server to client.
+This simple demo shows streaming events from server to client, using EventSource.

 * The server ([app.js](https://github.com/TravelingTechGuy/express-eventsource/blob/master/app.js)) streams a list of 10 random numbers, one every 3 seconds, or until the client stops listening.
 * The client ([main.js](https://github.com/TravelingTechGuy/express-eventsource/blob/master/public/javascripts/main.js)) listens to the stream, prints the results and stops listening after the last number has been received.